Democracy

 Feudalism.Net

 The main reason developers are shifting to this model is that they cannot charge high fees for their software, due to the mass of software on the market.
-Competition has drive down prices.
-Further, customers are not inclined to pay high maintenance fees, when they can buy new systems at competitive rates.
+Competition has driven down prices.
+Further, customers are not inclined to pay high maintenance fees when they can buy new systems at competitive rates.
 The solution is stop selling the stuff and start renting it.
 This fits the oligopoly scheme as it ultimately puts them in control of the developers.
-Apple and Google are now running protection rackets for developers.

 It also means the end of any useful development.
 Take a look at the situation Stefan Molyneux faces.
-A band of religious fanatics has declared him a heretic and wants him burned.
-The Great Church of Technology is now in the process of having him expelled from the internet.
-As he wrote in a post, he invests 12 years building his business on-line, only to find out he owns none of it.
+He has been otherized, so the Great Church of Technology is now in the process of having him expelled from the internet.
+As he wrote in a post, he invests twelve years building his business on-line, only to find out he owns none of it.
 He was always just a tenant farmer, who foolishly invested millions in YouTube.
 Like a peasant, he is now about to be evicted.

 How long before someone like this monster discovers that Google and Apple will no longer allow him to use any apps on his phone?
 Or maybe he is denied access to his accounting system?
 How long before his insurer cuts off his business insurance, claiming the threat from homosexual terrorists poses too high of a risk?
-Federal law prevents the electric company from shutting off his power due to politics, but Federal law used to prevent secret courts and secret warrants.
-Things change as the people in charge change.
+Federal law prevents the electric company from shutting off his power due to politics, but federal law used to prevent secret courts and secret warrants.

 Public-Private Tyranny

 There is a formal definition of the concept.
 “A public-private partnership involves a private entity financing, constructing, or managing a project in return for a stream of payments directly from government or indirectly from users over the life of the project or some other specified period of time.”
 The laying down of cable and then fiber to provide broadband access is a great example of such an arrangement.
-The cable company or TelCo was granted a monopoly and they built out the infrastructure and charged subscriptions.
+The cable company was granted a monopoly and they built out the infrastructure and charged subscriptions.

 In theory, it sounds like a winning formula.
 Government has no incentive to be efficient, as government has no competition.
 Inevitably, this means government projects become slush funds for the connected and dumping grounds for the otherwise unemployable.
 The contractors bidding on government work or providing a service on behalf of government have an incentive to keep costs low.
 Given that future contracts will depend on performance of current contracts, they have an incentive to hit the performance goals.

 It’s not without its obvious problems.
 Efforts to reform public education through public-private partnerships are the obvious example.
 The primary reason schools fail is they have poor students.
 The second most common reason is they have poor teachers.
 No amount of private provision can address the former and public sector unions will never permit reforming the latter.
-It’s why people move to good neighborhoods and send their kids to private schools.
+It is why people move to good neighborhoods and send their kids to private schools.
 It’s a private solution to a private problem.

 The key to personal success in public life is quickly turning public goods into money and benefits that can be used to buy votes.
 It’s why state and municipal politicians are fond of increasing public sector benefits.
-They get the votes and support for their campaigns, while some unknown person downstream get the cost.
+They get the votes and support for their campaigns, while some unknown person downstream gets the cost.
 In a democracy, government becomes a liquor warehouse during an urban riot.
-Everyone, even the naturally honest, has an incentive to rush in and carry off as much as they can as quickly as they can.
+Everyone, even the honest, has an incentive to rush in and carry off as much as they can as quickly as they can.

 This is what we see with the efforts by the Democrats to rig the last presidential election and then set Trump up for removal.
 Team Obama could not simply have the FBI arrest him and Team Clinton could not provide electronic surveillance.
 They formed a public-private partnership, along with Glenn Simpson to get around both problems.
 The private entities would manufacture evidence that the public entity would use to get warrants, which would result in information they would give to Clinton and later the FISA court.

 One of the worst kept secrets in Washington right now is that elements inside the Obama administration conspired with the Clinton campaign to rig the last election.
-It’s becoming increasingly clear they also conspired with foreign agents.The Mueller probe is just an elaborate ruse to shield this truth from the public, in an effort to preserve the reputation of the institutions and keep people out of prison.
+It’s becoming increasingly clear they also conspired with foreign agents.
+The Mueller probe is just an elaborate ruse to shield this truth from the public to preserve the reputation of the institutions and keep people out of prison.
 It is the thing everyone knows, because it is manifestly obvious.
 What no one knows is what to do about it.

 Then we have the ongoing efforts to shut down political dissent.
 The law prohibits politicians from having critics arrested or from shuttering their publications.
 The law does not prevent private platforms from controlling content, thus we get the match made in heaven, from the perspective of the internet giants and the ruling class.
 The private firms get their monopolies protected by the state, while the office holders get their critics silenced by the internet giants.
-Outsourcing the public space gets around the law.

 It’s not just the first amendment.
 Gun grabbers have failed for years to rally public support for gun grabbing.
 In fact, their efforts to push through gun bans and confiscation have resulted in booming gun sales and support for gun liberalization.
-To address this defect in government, public officials are now reaching out their their partners in the private sector to bankrupt the gun industry and the NRA.
-It will not be long before owning a firearm could result in you losing your insurance or being denied a bank account.
+To address this defect in government, public officials are now reaching out to their partners in the private sector to bankrupt the gun industry and the NRA.
+It will not be long before owning a firearm could result in you losing your insurance or bank account.

-The funny thing that is happening to our constitutional order is that the political class seems to understand the defects inherent in the system, but is choosing to make it worse by enlisting private interests to magnify the defects.
+The funny thing that is happening to our constitutional order is that the political class seems to understand the defects inherent in the system but is choosing to make it worse by enlisting private interests to magnify the defects.
 They are accelerationists.
 America is just one giant bust out, where global companies, with the help of our government, are systematically looting the country, while undermining the legitimacy of our system of governance.
 The public-private partnership has quickly become a public-private tyranny.

 Old Men Who Fear Change

 One of the first things I learned about conservatism, way back in the before times, was that William F. Buckley made conservatism respectable.
 In the 1980’s, Buckley became a rock star, riding the wave of enthusiasm for Ronald Reagan.
 Like a lot of young men in that age, I was caught up in it.
-Being a conservative was suddenly cool and everyone credited Buckley for making it possible.
+Being a conservative was suddenly cool and everyone credited Buckley for making it so.
 It was hard to argue with the claim.
 Bill Buckley was a charming, intelligent and sophisticated guy.
 Who would not want to be like Bill?

 The part that no one seemed to notice back then, at least not the people involved in the conservative movement, was that the whole point of the thing was to make the people in it respectable, as judged by their alleged opponents.
 Pretty much the only thing they really cared about was being seen as respectable.
 It’s why guys like George Will were not fans of Ronald Reagan initially.
 They worried that his earthy sense of humor and popularity with normal people would not go over well with their friends on the Left.